telerik/maui-docs/knowledge-base/chart-dash-series.md

 ## Solution

-This solution uses the Native Chart Classes and their respective property/method for DashedArray to achieve the desired Dashed Line Series behavior.
+For creating a dashed line series in the chart we will use:
+1. Native iOS, Android and WinUI chart controls
+2. Stroke to draw the lines of the chart series
+3. DashedArray which is part of the Stroke tool.

 First Define the Business Model and the ViewModel